nglaeser/crypto-glossary/glossary.md

 ## Threat Models
 **Active adversary**: See _malicious adversary_.

+**Honest-but-curious (HbC)**: See _semi-honest adversary_.

+**Malicious adversary**:
+An adversary that can deviate arbitrarily from the protocol it is participating in.
+That is, it doesn't follow the rules and may send malformed, empty, or incorrect messages, not send a message when it is supposed to or vice versa, and otherwise behave maliciously.
+Compare to _semi-honest adversary_.

+We sometimes use * as a superscript to denote that a party may be malicious, i.e. cheat and deviate from the protocol.
+For instance, the party S* in a commitment scheme denotes a potentially malicious sender.

 **Passive adversary**: See _semi-honest adversary_.

-**Malicious adversary**: We sometimes use * as a superscript to denote that a party may be malicious, i.e. cheat and deviate from the protocol.
-For instance, the party S* in a commitment scheme denotes a potentially malicious sender.

-**Semi-honest adversary**:
+**Semi-honest adversary**: An adversary that follows the protocol and acts honestly, but tries to learn as much as possible from the information it sees.

 ## Security Notions